 The Effect of Speed on Stopping Distance.

 Whenever you double your speed, it takes about four times as much distance to stop and your vehicle will have four times the destructive power if it crashes.
 High speeds increase stopping distances greatly.
 By slowing down a little, you can gain a lot in reduced braking distance.
-See Figure 2.11 and the more heat they absorb.
+See Figure 2.11

+The Effect of Vehicle Weight on Stopping Distance.
+The heavier the vehicle, the more work the brakes must do to stop it, and the more heat they absorb.
 But the brakes, tires, springs, and shock absorbers on heavy vehicles are designed to work best when the vehicle is fully loaded.
 Empty trucks require greater stopping distances because an empty vehicle has less traction.

-Stopping Distance Chart
+STOPPING DISTANCE CHART

 Miles Per Hour How Far The Rig Will Travel in One Second Driver Reaction Distance Vehicle Braking Distance Total Stopping Distance

 15 mph 22 ft.
 17 ft.
 29 ft.
 46 ft.

 30 mph 44 ft.
 33 ft.
 115 ft.
 148 ft.

 45 mph 66 ft.
 50 ft.
 260 ft.
 310 ft.

 50 mph 73 ft.
 55 ft.
 320 ft.
 375 ft.

 55 mph 81 ft.
 61 ft.
 390 ft.
 451 ft.